cchudzicki-ocw-testing/11.165-fall-2021/content/pages/syllabus.md

 - For engineers, 54% of all people now live in cities that generate 70% of world carbon emissions and 80% of world GDP; by 2050, 66% of the world's population is expected to be urban.
 The focus of this class on urban energy use, efficiency, jurisdiction, institutions, and governance complements many other more technical classes at MIT.
 - For climate change: given the uncertain prospects of national and international efforts, efforts in cities may be the fastest and most pragmatic solution.

-## Expectations in COVID

-For everyone, and most definitely in order of importance:

-1. Stay healthy (e.g. sleep, eat, practice self-care, esp. mental!)
-2. Keep each other healthy (e.g. wear masks, practice pre-emptive isolation)
-3. Participate (Come to class, office hours; ask questions, engage on Slack!)
-4. Communicate (Talk about how things are going with me or others!)
-5. Stay flexible (Everybody continue to do their best!)

-Any ideas or suggestions that you have to improve your and our experience are welcome!

 ## Learning objectives

 - Learn about the role and potential of cities and users to shape the energy system